Adib234/shopify-fall-2021/README.md

 ## What I used

 - FastAPI for backend framework, PostgreSQL for database, SQLAlchemy for ORM, databases for asynchronous query building, pytest-asyncio and httpx for asynchronous testing, Poetry for package management, AWS S3 for storing images and AWS Rekcognition for identifying images

-## To do

-If we have more time, we might do the sell function

-users - money, # of selling images images - price, discounts, whether it should be sold or not

-add whether they want to sell an image or not -- images table add users money, # of sold -- users table add add_money route add buy route add put_to_store route

-store gallery with image name and price